 requirements have already been worked out, and once the requirements are created there is little change.

-For activities that are less well understood, methods of creating fixed requirements are less well
+For activities that are less well understood, methods of creating fixed requirements are less well known

-as that activity advances are the requirements, and design created.
+that activity advances are the requirements, and design created.
 In these situations, many more increments are needed, leading to the need for ‘agile’ activities.

 ITMM Leadership Improvement likewise requires organizations to track and measure organizational